 1971 – Omega introduces the Seamaster Plongeur Professional or “PloProf”, a cutting-edge watch that was worn by professional divers and used by French diving company COMEX.

-1990s – a major marketing move contributed a surge in the Omega Seamaster’s popularity.
-The Seamaster Diver 300M was featured on the wrist of Pierce Brosnan, when he played 007 in the 1995 film GoldenEye.
+1990s – a major marketing move contributed to a surge in the Omega Seamaster’s popularity.
+The Seamaster Diver 300M was featured on the wrist of Pierce Brosnan when he played 007 in the 1995 film GoldenEye.
 The Seamaster became the official watch of James Bond, and the ties to the Bond film franchise continue until today.

 2000s – Omega introduces two new sub-collections – the Omega Aqua Terra, a line of casual-to-sport watches with 150m water resistance; and the Omega Planet Ocean, a line of professional diver’s watches with 600m water resistance.